OFAI REGISTRATION NOW OPEN

 Sarah Helsley OFFICE MANAGER & PR/DEVELOPMENT ASSISTANT

-Born and raised in Edmond, Sarah has lived in Oklahoma her whole life and is currently based in Oklahoma City.
-Sarah’s parents encouraged her to nurture her creativity from a young age, and she’s had a passion for the arts ever since.
-In 2018, she graduated summa cum laude from the University of Oklahoma with a Bachelor of Fine Arts in Theatre.
-In addition to working on several plays, musicals, and operas during her time at OU, Sarah has worked as a professional dramaturg for Oklahoma Shakespeare in the Park and the Neustadt Literary Festival.
-Sarah also enjoys writing and has been published in the Thornton Wilder Journal.
-In her free time, she enjoys visiting museums, watching arty movies, reading essays and novels, and exploring Oklahoma’s many hidden treasures.
+Originally from Edmond, Sarah has been an avid supporter of the OKC arts community since childhood.
+In 2018, she graduated summa cum laude from the University of Oklahoma with a Bachelor of Fine Arts in Theatre, and she has worked as a professional dramaturg for Oklahoma Shakespeare in the Park and the Neustadt Literary Festival.
+She also serves on the Marketing & Design Committee for the 2024 Sunny Dayz Mural Festival.
+Sarah enjoys writing and has been published in the Thornton Wilder Journal.
+In her free time, you can find Sarah lounging in the sun, reading a novel, or catching a film at the local cinema.

 PHONE 405.605.7500 ext.
 0